szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 ### Judgment

-This weapon is only found in BG2EE and may be purchased from the helmites at the beginning of Watcher's Keep for 30000 gold pieces, before price adjustments.
+This weapon is only found in BG2EE and may be purchased from the Helmites at the beginning of Watcher's Keep for 30000 gold pieces, before price adjustments.
 For comparison, the Short Sword of Mask +4 is sold for 32000 gold pieces.

 ### The Deathstalker Mantle

-This cloak is dropped in BGEE by Vay-ya, the chaotic evil mage companion of Desreta, a worshipper of entropy that stays in the first lower level of the Low Lantern and attacks you if you agree to feel the touch of entropy in the bedroom (silly naive CHARNAME).
+This cloak is dropped in BGEE by Vay-ya, the chaotic evil mage companion of Desreta, a worshipper of entropy that stays in the first lower level of the Low Lantern and attacks you if you agree to feel the touch of entropy in the bedroom (silly, naive CHARNAME).
 She will have this item equipped, and as such it cannot be pickpocketed.

 In BG2EE, this cloak will be held by the cambion in Irenicus' dungeon.